kmanalo/IntroHPC/_episodes/12-scheduler.md

 - "If in doubt, request more resources than you will need."
 ---

 An HPC system might have thousands of nodes and thousands of users.
 How do we decide who gets what and when?
 How do we ensure that a task is run with the resources it needs?
 This job is handled by a special piece of software called the scheduler.
 On an HPC system, the scheduler manages which jobs run where and when.

-The scheduler used in this lesson is PBS Pro (PBS for short).
-Although PBS is not used everywhere, running jobs is quite similar regardless of what software is being used.
+The scheduler used in this lesson is Slurm.
+Although Slurm is not used everywhere, running jobs is quite similar regardless of what software is being used.
 The exact syntax might change, but the concepts remain the same.

 ## Running a batch job

 The most basic use of the scheduler is to run a command non-interactively.
 This is also referred to as batch job submission.
-In this case, we need to make a script that incorporates some arguments for PBS such as resources needed and modules to load.
-We will use the script below and name it test.pbs.
-Please copy the script text below and put it into a file using the file explorer on OnDemand.
-Create this file in your `test_jobs directory`.
+In this case, we need to make a script that incorporates some arguments for SLURM such as resources needed and modules to load.

-   * Remember to update the project code line: `#PBS -A PZSXXX` with your own project number.
+Create a file in a `test_jobs directory`.

 ```
-test.pbs
+test.job
 ```
 ```
-#!/bin/bash
-#PBS -q debug
-#PBS -A PZSXXXX
-  #Give the job a name
-#PBS -N test_script
-#PBS -l walltime=00:03:00
-#PBS -l nodes=1:ppn=2
+#!/bin/bash -l
+#SBATCH --partition=quickdebug
+#SBATCH --job-name=test_job
+#SBATCH --time=00:10:00
+#SBATCH --nodes=1
+#SBATCH --ntasks=1

 echo 'This script is running on:'
 hostname